 The Trustees are responsible for the other information.
-The other information comprises the information included in pages 4 to 5, but does not include the performance report and our auditor's report thereon.
+The other information comprises the information included on pages 5 to 6, but does not include the performance report and our auditor's report thereon.

 Our opinion on the performance report does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.